Ed.D.: Educational Administration

 - A vita or resume providing a summary of leadership activities, work experiences, and scholarly activity.

-- Two letters of recommendation (on form provided in application packet) are required.
-At least one letter must be from a professional reference.
-References should speak to applicants ability to successfully complete the program
+- Two letters of recommendation are required.
+At least one letter must be from a professional reference, the other may be from an academic reference.
+References should speak to applicant's ability to successfully complete a graduate or doctoral program.

 - An interview will be scheduled with at least two faculty members as the final step in the admission process.
 Interview topics will be wide-ranging, including personal goals and objectives, current issues in education, and successful college experiences.
 The interview is designed to acquire information concerning the applicant's oral skills and critical thinking skills.
 The applicant will also have the opportunity to garner additional information about the program.